 Therapists usually use the same rooms, but we do occasionally move around.

-Louise’s small room is full of art materials!
+Louise & Maddie have the art room which is full of materials!

 The Group Room